PPI? DPI? RESOLUTION? WHAT ARE THEY TALKING ABOUT?!

 DPI: (or Dots Per Inch) Although this is technically a printing term referring to the number of physical dots of ink in a printed piece (Yes…printers use dots just like pixels), this term has been misused so often that’s it’s become a synonym for PPI.

-PPI: (or Pixels Per Inch) This is the number of square pixels that show up in an inch of digital screen.
+PPI: (or Pixels Per Inch) This is the number of square pixels that show up in an inch of a digital screen.
 Also, more often commonly misused in place of DPI.